United States Bankruptcy Courts

 Michigan

-• Eastern District of Michigan: Features general court information, public information available through Pacer, general bankruptcy practice materials, bankruptcy forms, court calendars, select judicial opinions, and links to related information.
+• Eastern District of Michigan: Features general court information, public information available through Pacer, general bankruptcy practice materials, bankruptcy forms, court calendars, selected judicial opinions, and links to related information.
+This page also offers links for pro-se electronic filing.

 • Western District of Michigan: Includes fee schedule, local and official forms, calendar, opinions, and more.